NeeLonGithub/boodschappenlijstje/README.md

 * Delete lists
 * Rearrange lists with drag and drop
 * Allow only authenticated users to read and update the lists
+* Make deleting a 2-step action and add a delay safety

 ### Next goals

-* Make deleting a 2-step action
 * Allow authenticated users to only read and update their items
 * Group items
 * Copy unchecked items to new list